In this post we explore how to stop smoking naturally and look at the facts, and often ignored impact, around smoking.

 Smoking is highly addictive.
 Most people have probably tried to give up smoking a number of times.
 It is hard.
 Very hard.

-When someone decides to stop smoking their body goes into a state of craving.
+When someone decides to stop smoking our body goes into a state of craving.

-Like any habit or dependence our body is used to functioning with a certain level of nicotine, the chemical substance responsible for addiction.
+Like any habit we have developed a pattern of dependence.
+With smoking our body has become accustomed to functioning with, and has become dependent on, a certain level of nicotine.
+Nicotine is the chemical substance responsible for addiction.

 In order to eliminate these cravings we need to stop for long enough that the body is able to detoxify naturally and rid itself of all traces of nicotine.